dokku/dokku-postgres/README.md

 dokku postgres:create lollipop
 ```

-You can also specify custom environment variables to start the postgres service in semi-colon separated form.
+You can also specify custom environment variables to start the postgres service in semicolon-separated form.

 ```shell
 export POSTGRES_CUSTOM_ENV="USER=alpha;HOST=beta"